HeartoLazor/autotile_generator/README.md

 Another important value from json map is the Input Size, which is how many tiles conform the first row from input image, if last example used a input image with 4 tiles, this value should be 4.
 The template image uses 5 tiles.

-`-d --destination`: The output image destination, if not set, generates result.png in the same directory.
+`-d --destination`: The output image destination, if not set the output is <inputfile>_autotile.png in the same directory as the input.

 `-h --help`: show help.

+###installation

+Simply run `sudo pip install .` from the root directory to install this package.
+Then you can invoke it anywhere like this `python -m autotile_generator -i <image>`.

 **Usage in Godot**